rrobert3/Bet_Clarity/README.md

 # Base Rails
+1. This is still a work in progress for the final project.
+2. We are still adding functionality so we could ideally hook up APIs and have logins be functional.

 ## Standard Workflow

  1. Start the web server by running `bin/server`.
- 1. Navigate to your live application.
- 1. As you work, remember to navigate to `/git` and **commit often as you work.**
+ 2. As you work, remember to navigate to `/git`